-In a nutshell, the MTHFR gene is involved in the final step of converting folate (or folic acid) into the active form that the body uses called methylfolate.
-This active form is then used in a bunch of different ways in the body, which is why the MTHFR variants impact such a variety of different conditions.
+In a nutshell, the MTHFR gene involves the final step of the conversion of folate (or folic acid) into the active form that the body uses called methylfolate.
+This active form gets used in a bunch of different ways in the body, which is why the MTHFR variants impact such a variety of different conditions.
 (Check out my MTHFR article for more detailed background on the gene.)

 One topic that I haven’t seen written about very often is the link between the MTHFR variants and migraines.
 There have been many studies (50+) over the last few years that show an increased risk of migraines in people who carry the common MTHFR variants.

 - A meta-analysis in 2011 found that the MTHFR C677T variant increased the risk of migraines with aura in Caucasians, and it increased the risk (3-fold) of all migraines in non-Caucasians.[ref]

 - Another meta-analysis specifically looked at Asian populations and found associations between the MTHFR C677T variant and an increased risk of migraines.[ref]